NafisRayan/Virtual-Reality-Intelligent-Assistant/Readme.md

 - Check the browser console for any JavaScript errors.
 - Verify the paths to assets and models are correct.
 - For WebXR issues, ensure you're using a compatible browser and device.
-- For voice chat issues, check microphone permissions and browser compatibility.
+- For voice chat issues:
+  - Check microphone permissions and browser compatibility.
+  - Ensure the Hugging Face API key is correctly configured in `templates/index.html`.
+  - Verify that the necessary audio permissions are granted in the browser.

 ### Common Issues